J3olchara/yandex-team/README.md

 or if you want to run it in production you need to run:
 - python pip install -r requirements_prod.txt

-Get a secret key for your project:
+Get a secret key for your application:
-- python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
+- python get_key.py

-- copy the console output and paste in .env and replace the old key with the new one:

 finally run it by this command:
 - python lyceum\manage.py runserver localhost:80

-Then the project will start on http://localhost:80
+Then the application will start on http://localhost:80